The Climate, Diving Season and Best Time to Visit

 You can expect visibility in the 20 to 35m range, yet some sites have lower general visibility.
 The dry season of November to June usually enjoys better visibility than the May to October rainy season.

-Water and air temperatures peak (31 to 33°C) between June and September.
+Water temperatures peak (31 to 33°C) between June and September.
 December to March is when the coolest water (24 and 27°C) is present.
-There is less wind in the Sudanese Red Sea than to the north, meaning surface conditions are generally calmer, although November to February is the period with the most unsettled surface conditions.
+Average air temperature follow a similar monthly pattern with highs of 35°C and lows of 23°C. There is less wind in the Sudanese Red Sea than to the north, meaning surface conditions are generally calmer, although November to February is the period with the most unsettled surface conditions.

 Liveaboard cruises which visit only dive sites within Sudan, i.e. those named Sudan North and Sudan South, start and end their trips in Port Sudan.
 There are direct flights to Port Sudan (airport code PZU) from Khartoum (Sudan), Cairo (Egypt), Dubai (UAE) and Jeddah (Saudi Arabia).
 Khartoum has direct flights from many cities in Africa and the Middle East, so most visitors transit through there.